hasibzunair/fifa-tryon/README.md

 ## 4. Demo

-A hugging face spaces and colab demo is available [here](https://github.com/hasibzunair/fifa-demo).
+A hugging face spaces and colab demo is available is this repository [here](https://github.com/hasibzunair/fifa-demo).

 ## 5. Citation
 ```bibtex